jurix99/kubernetes-data-lab/Notebook_dockerfile/README.md

     fix-permissions "${CONDA_DIR}" && \
     fix-permissions "/home/${NB_USER}"
 ```
-Then we are using `docker build` to build the image, `-t` to specify the name of the created image.
+Then, we are using `docker build` to build the image, `-t` to specify the name of the created image.
 ```shell
 docker build . -f Deeplearning-Notebook.txt -t deeplearning-notebook
 ```
-And now we running the image with `docker run`, `-p` to map the virtual port of the container with our physical port.
+And now, we are running the image with `docker run`, `-p` to map the virtual port of the container with our physical port.
 ```shell
 docker run -p 8888:8888 deeplearning-notebook
 ```